About

 How is the team funded?

 We raise money and receive grants from the private sector.
-The major sponsors of the teams are General Motors, FCA, and Ford, as well as the State of Michigan Department of Education.
-Each of these sponsors each provide more than $3000.00 a year in support.
-Overall it requires close to $35,000.00 a year to run all the teams.
-We thank our generous sponsors for investing in the community of Royal Oak and the future of leaders of STEM fields who get their introductory technical experiences through Royal Oak robotics!
+The major sponsors of the teams are General Motors, the Gene Haas Foundation, Bosch, the Michigan Engineering Zone (MEZ), TSTech, Astemo, INOAC, and the Michigan Department of Education.
+We thank our generous sponsors for investing in the community of Royal Oak and the future of leaders of STEM fields in Royal Oak Robotics!

 Have you ever won?

 Yes!
 In fact, we have more awards than almost any other type of team at Royal Oak High School in the last 15 years!
 We have won dozens of awards and multiple championships.
-We have traveled to the world championship several times.
+We have even traveled to the World Championship several times.
 Our commitment, dedication, and teamwork make us an extraordinarily competitive team, and we have a lot of fun doing it.
 We hope you will join us!